Meet the Researchers

 Read their research bio's below:

-Siobhan 1
+Dr Siobhan

 Professor David Watson has extensive research and supervising experience.
 In 2015 he was elected as a Fellow of the Australian Academy of Health and Medical Sciences (FAHMS) and appointed a Matthew Flinders Distinguished Professor at Flinders University.
 He has over 400 refereed research papers and book chapters and since 1997, has received 17 major research grants from NHMRC, MRFF and NIH, as well as major grant support from other funding bodies.
 He is also a consultant general surgeon who has relevant experience operating on ventral wall hernias and rectus diastasis.